 VR and entertainment are a match made in heaven.
 The combination of cutting-edge technologies and experiences targeting human senses and emotions has extraordinary commercial potential.
 Moreover, the industries stimulate each other’s growth, attracting more consumers, investments, and creators.

-Virtual reality adds a new dimension to traditional types of entertainment and allows more personalized experiences.
+Virtual reality adds a new dimension to traditional media and forms of entertainment and allows more personalized experiences.
 For example, owners of VR headsets can enjoy a music concert, movie night, or art gallery tour in the comfort of their homes.

 Those who like going out can get a thrill at XD cinemas, VR-powered rides in theme parks, or arcades with various VR simulator games.
 More high-brow VR entertainment is available in museums and art galleries, and theatres begin to experiment with the medium as well.